Conditional Text-to-Image Generation with Reference Guidance: Experiments

 We explain the dataset that we use for training.
-Additional details of the training sets are available in \Cref{app:dataset}.
+Additional details are available in \Cref{app:dataset,app:benchmark_details}.

-{\textbf{Training Dataset for English.}} For training English plug-in models, we first train the model with MARIO-10M \cite{textdiffuser} and further fine-tune the model by including samples from LAION-Aesthetic \cite{laion} and additional aesthetic text images (AText) that we collect (\Cref{fig:pexel}).
+{\textbf{English.}} For training English plug-in models, we first train the model with MARIO-10M \cite{textdiffuser} and further fine-tune the model by including samples from LAION-Aesthetic \cite{laion} and additional aesthetic text images (AText) that we collect (\Cref{fig:pexel}).
+We use MARIO-Eval \cite{textdiffuser} benchmark for evaluation.

-{\textbf{Training Dataset for Multi-Lingual Text.}} For the MLT plug-in, we finetune the English plug-in model trained with MARIO-10M using the merged set of real images from ICDAR2019 \cite{icdar2019}, and synthetic images that we generated.
+{\textbf{Multi-Lingual Text.}} For the MLT plug-in, we finetune the English plug-in model trained with MARIO-10M using the merged set of real images from ICDAR2019 \cite{icdar2019}, and synthetic images that we generated.
+Due to the lack of pre-existing benchmarks for MLT image generation, we developed a new benchmark for model evaluation on nine different languages, having 2,500 prompts in total.
+Details of the benchmark are available in \Cref{app:benchmark_details}.

-{\textbf{Training Dataset for Logos.}} Similar to the MLT plug-in, we also finetune the English plug-in model trained with MARIO-10M using the merged set of real images from the merged set of FlickrLogos-32 \cite{flickr27} and Logos in the wild (LITW) \cite{litw}, and the synthetic images that we generated.
+{\textbf{Logos.}} Similar to the MLT plug-in, we also finetune the English plug-in model trained with MARIO-10M using the merged set of real images from the merged set of FlickrLogos-32 \cite{flickr27} and Logos in the wild (LITW) \cite{litw}, and the synthetic images that we generated.
+For evaluation